Disability Sport & Recreation Festival

 In 2022, 62% of attendees surveyed said they had an excellent festival experience, with 87% indicating they are likely to attend the festival again in future.

-There will be approximately 30 exhibitors and two activity zones where you can try different inclusive sport and recreational activities and learn about programs you can get involved in within your community.
+There will be approximately 25 exhibitors and three activity zones where you can try different inclusive sport and recreational activities and learn about programs you can get involved in within your community.
 Other perks include meeting Paralympians and ambassadors, tuning into the Vision Australia live broadcast and witnessing the Flame of Hope light the cauldron at the finish point of the Law Enforcement Torch Run.

 Come and celebrate International Day of People with Disability by getting active!